Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Conditions for typical pure states to yield sharply peaked energy distributions

 namely, $\epsilon \approx k_B T(e_{max},v)$ with $e_{max} = E_{max}/N$.
 In the light of the discussion of the previous paragraph, $\epsilon$ is an intensive quantity, being of order ${\cal O}(1)$ with respect to $E_{max} \sim {\cal O}(N)$; a very small shift.
 Now, we can estimate the width of the distribution ${\cal W}(E)$.
-For this, we consider the second order term in the argument of the exponential in Eq. (\ref{WEe}).
+For this, we consider the second order term in the energy expansion of the argument of the exponential in Eq. (\ref{WEe}).
 Using the assumed form of the coefficients, Eq. (\ref{modela}), this yields,

-The last approximation follows from the fact that the first and third terms in the second line scale as $1/N$.
-In conclusion, the energy distribution approximates as,
+The last approximation follows from the fact that the first and third terms in the second line scale as $1/N$, and the second one as ${\cal O}(1)$.
+Therefore, the energy distribution approximates as,